DOG AGILITY COMPETITION OF FLORIDA

 A dog is not required to have any title for the class entered.

-A dog must compete at a level equal to or higher than its AKC Standard Agility Title or equivalent title awarded by any other registry earned 60 days prior to the published closing date.
+A dog must compete at a level equal to or higher than its AKC Standard Agility Title, or equivalent title awarded by any other registry, whether attained at its regular or preferred height, earned approximately 60 days prior to the published closing date.
+Additional restrictions based upon previous DACOF Competitions may also apply.
 The DACOF BOD decision shall be final should there be any question regarding Class Eligibility.

 A dog may be entered on one team only.